Heroku’s Flexible Data Services Allow ClickFunnels Ample Opportunity to Grow

 We've been able to scale a single, basic Rails app to billions of requests a month.
 For what you get out of the box, Heroku has got to be one of the simpler deployment processes I've ever worked with.
 Ryan Montgomery, CTO, ClickFunnels

 Inside ClickFunnels on Heroku

 ClickFunnels runs a monolithic Rails app and several smaller apps on Heroku.
-The team utilizes data services Heroku Redis and Apache Kafka on Heroku, along with AWS Aurora as part of a hybrid data architecture.
+The team utilizes data services Heroku Data for Redis and Apache Kafka on Heroku, along with AWS Aurora as part of a hybrid data architecture.
 The company is on the Heroku Enterprise plan and makes use of Heroku Private Spaces.
-It also uses a number of add-ons, including Transloadit, Bonsai Elasticsearch, Sendgrid, and Statuspage.
+It also uses a number of add-ons, including Transloadit, Bonsai Elasticsearch, and SendGrid.

 ClickMechanic Builds a Data-Driven Car Repair Marketplace on Heroku →

 Heroku Powers Complex Search and Video Processing to Drive Insights and Innovation within Market Research Teams →

 ConvertFlow Drives E-Commerce Success for Thousands of Marketers on Heroku →